 As the city’s economic power waned, so did its breweries.
 After the Great War, the rise in popularity of Pilsner beer and the investment required for its production meant the end for most small-scale breweries.

-With De Halve Maan and Fort Lapin, Bruges today has two working Breweries.
+With Bourgogne des Flandres, De Halve Maan and Fort Lapin, Bruges today now has three working breweries.
 De Halve Maan has been brewing since 1856.

 As well as Straffe Hendrik Tripel, Quadrupel and Heritage they are best known for Brugse Zot (Blonde and Dubbel) which has already won several international awards.